Matthbo/Too-Many-Mods/README.md

-Too-Many-Mods
+Too Many Mods
 =============

-a mod that adds tutorials
+Is a mod that adds tutorials, more info here later!